 Upgrade your microSD card

 The microSD card that comes with the device is only 16GB in size, which is fairly limited if you plan on adding CD-based games like Sega Dreamcast or Sony PSP.
 I recommend you upgrade to a 128GB or 256GB microSD card, from a reputable brand like SanDisk or Samsung, so that you have a reliable storage option with plenty of space for your game collection.
+It is also confirmed that 512GB cards also work fine on this device.
 Here is a link to my recommended cards.